sunfmin/fanout/README.md

 1. `Worker` is the custom code you want to run,
 2. `ParallelRun` start to run the `Worker`
-   - `workerNum`: start how many goroutines to consume the inputs list, it could be larger than your list size, or smaller, If it’s larger, some of the goroutines will run empty because can’t get input to work from the channel.
+   - `workerNum`: how many goroutines to start consuming the inputs list, it could be larger than your list size, or smaller, If it’s larger, some of the goroutines will run empty because they can’t get input to work from the channel.
    - `inputs`: the inputs list that you first need to convert your list to `[]interface{}`
    - `results`: the result list that returned from the `Worker`, you normally want to go through them and cast them back to your the real type the `Worker` actually returns.